Chart Color Schemes

 Housing

-Goodwood displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region
+Goodwood displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Goodwood's dwelling structures, as per the latest Census, consisted of 58.9% houses and 41.1% other dwellings.
-In comparison, Adelaide metro had 59.2% houses and 40.9% other dwellings.
-Home ownership in Goodwood was at 34.9%, with mortgaged dwellings at 28.9% and rented ones at 36.3%.
-The median monthly mortgage repayment was $2,167, aligning with Adelaide metro's average.
-The median weekly rent figure was $355, compared to Adelaide metro's $350.
+In Goodwood, as per the latest Census evaluation, 58.9% of dwellings were houses, with the remaining 41.1% being semi-detached, apartments, or other types.
+This contrasts with Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
+Home ownership in Goodwood stood at 34.9%, with mortgaged dwellings at 28.9% and rented ones at 36.3%.
+The median monthly mortgage repayment was $2,167, exceeding Adelaide metro's average of $1,562.
+The median weekly rent in Goodwood was $355, compared to Adelaide metro's $320.
 Nationally, Goodwood's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing